BrunoFerreiraDev/NodeJS-with-WorkSpace/README.md

-# shortner-backend
+# NodeJS-with-WorkSpace
-shortner is a web site for shorten links, in this repository is the backend.
+NodeJS-with-WorkSpace is a project monorepo with somes intern project that share the same packjson and one unique node_module.